frankiecd86/windespair/_posts/2018-04-20-net-worth-april-2018.md

 Since my investments are basically split in half between my 401(k) and VTSAX ($18,330.71 and $19,342.53), that leaves me with a 95/5 stock to bond allocation (VTSAX is purely stocks).
 I'm young and got plenty of working years ahead of me, so I'm looking to be as aggressive as possible.

 Here's my complete asset allocation breakdown:
-{% include image.html image="net-worth-update-1-april-2018/sources-of-net-worth-april-2018.png" img_class="center-image" alt="Chart showing source of net worth (cash, stock, bond) by percentage" css="center subtle-figcaption" figcaption="" %}
+{% include image.html src="net-worth-update-1-april-2018/sources-of-net-worth-april-2018.png" alt="Chart showing source of net worth (cash, stock, bond) by percentage" %}

 ## Recap
 From March to April my net worth increased by $4,784.80.